threefoldtech/info_grid/src/faq/faq.md

 ### What type of computer can run the Farmerbot?
 What are the minimum specs to run the Farmerbot?
 The Farmerbot can run on any computer/server, it could even run on a laptop so to speak, as long as it has an internet connection, the Farmerbot will be working fine.

-The Farmerbot runs fine on a VM with a single vcore and 512 Mb of RAM.
-For the storage, you need to have room for Docker and it’s dependencies.
+The Farmerbot runs fine on a VM with a single vcore and 2GB of RAM.
+For the storage, you need to have room for Docker and its dependencies.
 Thus 1 or 2GB of free storage, with the OS already installed, should be sufficient.

 ***